SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 merchants of financial ponzi schemes, tariffs, and other banking corruptions, mess this up.

-One nation's tarriffs become another's subsidies.
+One nation's tariffs become another's subsidies.
 You cannot expect a people who get squeezed by unfair prices to not fight back, and if they are lucky their government will fight back for them.

+I guess to be fair to Merhling, if the aim is to learn how to think like a central banker, then he has a fair point in leading with the ECB as "a bankers bank."
+What I am saying is why the F would any studnet want to learn how to think like a central banker *first*?
+First is a bias.

+So *first* you want students to think like expertly informed workers, who understand the (MMT) system, and understand the abuse of it.
+The later it is fine to teach them how central bankers view the system, and why the central bankers are wrong.

 [Next post (TBD)](./)
 [Previous post (Neural Nets and MMT)](../2_neural_nets_pt1)